Skip to content

 Skylattice runtime architecture

-Skylattice is a single-process, local-first runtime with two executable workflows sharing the same local state surface.
+Skylattice is a local-first runtime with a new dual-surface product shape.
 If you want the operator-facing quick start and public-safe sample outputs first, start from the landing page and proof.md.

 Current Shape